 1. Performing Regular Security Awareness Checks

-Providing security awareness training to their employees on a regular basis ensures that companies strengthen the first line of defense against social engineers.
-They must educate their personnel on potential social engineering attacks they could be exposed to, such as spear phishing, pretexting, tailgating, etc. By learning to recognize the telltale signs of these attacks, employees work together to block social engineering attempts and protect the organization.
+Providing regular security awareness training to their employees ensures that companies strengthen the first line of defense against social engineers.
+They must educate their personnel on potential social engineering attacks they could be exposed to, such as spear phishing, pretexting, tailgating, and other similar tactics.
+By learning to recognize the telltale signs of these attacks, employees work together to block social engineering attempts and protect the organization.

 A crucial part of security awareness training is performing vulnerability assessments to check the company’s preparedness for potential attacks.
 Simulations and mock social engineering attacks test not only the efficiency of your tech solutions but also the knowledge of the employees on this matter.
-Employees who fail these assessments should be required to take the training again to hone their ability to recognize social engineering attacks.
+Employees who do not pass these assessments should retake the training to boost their skills in identifying social engineering attacks.

-The importance of security awareness training is backed by the fact that over 85% of cyber security breach incidents are a result of a human element, according to Verizon.
+The importance of security awareness training is underscored by the fact that over 85% of cybersecurity breach incidents result from human error, according to Verizon.
 This shows that even the most advanced technology needs to be complemented by cyber-educated and quick-thinking staff.

 2. Enhancing Access Protocols

 When it comes to money transfers, it is smart to require additional confirmation before initiating any financial transaction.
-For example, require a face-to-face confirmation before authorizing transfers over a certain amount.
-These protocols are essential protection from social engineering attacks since they directly address the errors humans make in daily interactions and put their companies in danger.
+For example, demand a face-to-face confirmation before authorizing transfers over a certain amount.
+These protocols provide essential protection against social engineering attacks by directly addressing the errors humans make in daily interactions, which can put their companies in danger.

 Social engineering criminals have created inventive methods of conducting these attacks without raising suspicion.
 Read about the most notable examples of social engineering attacks in recent history to learn how to protect yourself.